Indra: Origins

+However, according to Paul Thieme, "there is no valid justification for supposing that the Proto-Aryan adjective *vrtraghan was specifically connected with *Indra or any other particular god."

 Iconography

 In Rigveda, Indra is described as strong willed, armed with a thunderbolt, riding a chariot:

-Indra's weapon, which he used to kill the evil Vritra, is the Vajra or thunderbolt.
+Indra's weapon, which he used to kill the evil Vritra, is the vajra or thunderbolt.
 Other alternate iconographic symbolism for him includes a bow (sometimes as a colorful rainbow), a sword, a net, a noose, a hook, or a conch.
 The thunderbolt of Indra is called Bhaudhara.

 In the post-Vedic period, he rides a large, four-tusked white elephant called Airavata.
 In sculpture and relief artworks in temples, he typically sits on an elephant or is near one.
-When he is shown to have two, he holds the Vajra and a bow.
+When he is shown to have two, he holds the vajra and a bow.

-In the Shatapatha Brahmana and in Shaktism traditions, Indra is stated to be same as goddess Shodashi (Tripura Sundari), and her iconography is described similar to those of Indra.
+In the Shatapatha Brahmana and in Shaktism traditions, Indra is stated to be the same as the goddess Shodashi (Tripura Sundari), and her iconography is described similarly to that of Indra.